pester/Pester/.github/ISSUE_TEMPLATE/commandhelp_issue.md

 Thank you for using Pester and taking the time to report this issue!

-Known issue: Documentation is mostly out of date for all commands.
+Known issue: Documentation of Pester 5 is mostly out of date for all commands.
 See [Breaking changes](https://github.com/pester/Pester#breaking-changes)

 Command Reference documentation on the website are generated from comment-based help in the functions and should be reported here.